MaxPensel/OpenWebScraper/README.md

 This is a simple modular graphical endpoint for the [Scrapy](https://scrapy.org/) python web-crawler library.
 It allows to issue crawls with a basic list of urls and prefix-blacklist.
-It also supports several post-processing and analytical features that are heavily based on [pandas](http://pandas.pydata.org/).
+It will also support several post-processing and analytical features that are heavily based on the [pandas](http://pandas.pydata.org/) library.
-The GUI and its features are specifically tailored to the german DFG research project ["Die Konstruktion organisationaler Identität und der Einfluss von Geschichte"](http://gepris.dfg.de/gepris/projekt/398074981?context=projekt&task=showDetail&id=398074981&) at the [TU Ilmenau](https://www.tu-ilmenau.de/).
+The graphical user interface (GUI) and its features are specifically tailored to the german DFG research project ["Die Konstruktion organisationaler Identität und der Einfluss von Geschichte"](http://gepris.dfg.de/gepris/projekt/398074981?context=projekt&task=showDetail&id=398074981&) at the [TU Ilmenau](https://www.tu-ilmenau.de/).

 # Remarks